Continuous-time discrete-space models for animal movement: Example: Mountain lions in Colorado

-We fit the CTCRW model of \cite{Johnson2008} to both animals' location data using the `crawl' package \citep{crawl} in the R statistical computing environment \citep{R}.
-Ten imputations from the posterior distribution of the quasi-continuous path distribution $[\tilde{\mathbf{S}}|\mathbf{S}]$ were obtained at one-minute intervals.
-The result is a quasi-continuous path at extremely fine temporal resolution for each imputation.
+We fit the CTCRW model of \citet{Johnson2008} to both animals' location data using the ``crawl'' package [\citet{crawl}] in the R statistical computing environment [\citet{R}].

-For covariate data, we used a landcover map of the state of Colorado created by the Colorado Vegetation Classification Project (http://ndis.nrel.colostate.edu/coveg/), which is a joint project of the Bureau of Land Management and the Colorado Division of Wildlife.
-The landcover map contained gridded landcover information at 100m square resolution.
-Figure 3 shows a histogram of the residence times $\boldsymbol\tau$ in each grid cell in the CTDS representation of the movement path of AM80.
+For covariate data, we used a landcover map of the state of Colorado created by the Colorado Vegetation Classification Project (\url{http://ndis.nrel.colostate.edu/coveg/}), which is a joint project of the Bureau of Land Management and the Colorado Division of Wildlife.
+The landcover map contained gridded landcover information at 100~m square resolution.
 The area traveled by the two animals in our study was predominantly forested.
-To assess how the animals' movement differed when in terrain other than forest, we created an indicator covariate where all forested grid cells were assigned a value of zero, and all cells containing other cover types, including developed land, bare ground, grassland, and shrubby terrain, were assigned a value of one (Figure 2a).
-This covariate and an intercept covariate were used as location-based covariates in the CTDS model for both animals.
+To assess how the animals' movement differed when in terrain other than forest, we created an indicator covariate where all forested grid cells were assigned a value of zero, and all cells containing other cover types, including developed land, bare ground, grassland and shrubby terrain, were assigned a value of one [Figure~\ref{fig2}(a)].
+This covariate was used as a location-based covariate in the CTDS model.

-For each animal, we created a set of potential kill sites (PKS) by examining the original GPS location data (Figure 2). \cite{Knopff2009} classified a location as a PKS if two or more GPS locations were found within 200m of the site within a six-day period.
-We added an additional restraint that at least one of the GPS locations be during nighttime hours (9pm to 6am) for the point to be classified a PKS.
-We then created a covariate raster layer containing the distance to the nearest PKS for each grid cell (Figure 2).
-A directional covariate defined by a vector pointing towards the nearest PKS was included in the CTDS model for both animals.
+For the subadult male AM80, we created a set of potential kill sites (PKS) by examining the original GPS location data [Figure~\ref{fig2}(b)]. \citet{Knopff2009} classified a location as a PKS if two or more GPS locations were found within 200~m of the site within a six-day period.
+We added an additional constraint that at least one of the GPS locations be during nighttime hours (9~pm to 6~am) for the point to be classified a PKS.
+We then created a covariate raster layer containing the distance to the nearest PKS for each grid cell [Figure~\ref{fig2}(b)].
+A directional covariate defined by a vector pointing toward the nearest PKS was included in the CTDS model.

-To examine how the movement path of the cub AM80 affected the movement path of the mother AF79, we included a directional covariate in the CTDS model for AF79 defined by a vector pointing from the mother's location to the cub's location at each time point.
-Similarly, we included a directional covariate in the CTDS model for AM80 defined by a vector pointing from the cub's location to the mother's location at each time point.
+To examine how the movement path of the mother AF79 affected the movement path of the cub AM80, we included a directional covariate in the CTDS model for AM80 defined by a vector pointing from the cub's location to the mother's location at each time point.